A Family of Instanton-Invariants for Four-Manifolds and Their Relation to Khovanov Homology: Dimensional reductions of the Haydys--Witten equations

-As mentioned before, each of the equations presented in \autoref{sec:background-equations} can be viewed as a dimensional reduction of the Haydys-Witten equations.
+As mentioned before, each of the equations presented in Section~\ref{sec:background-equations} can be viewed as a dimensional reduction of the Haydys--Witten equations.
 Here we explicitly perform the reduction steps and explain how the various one-parameter families of equations arise naturally from Haydys' five-dimensional geometry.

-Throughout this section, we denote the Haydys-Witten fields by $(\hat A , \hat B)$ to explicitly distinguish them from four-dimensional fields $A$, $B$ and $\phi$ and three-dimensional fields $\tilde A$ and $\tilde \phi$.
-For convenience let us repeat the Haydys-Witten equations, as defined in \autoref{eq:background-Haydys-Witten-equations}.
+Throughout this section, we denote the Haydys--Witten fields by $\bigl(\hat A , \hat B\bigr)$ to explicitly distinguish them from four-dimensional fields $A$, $B$ and $\phi$ and three-dimensional fields $\tilde A$ and $\tilde \phi$.
+For convenience, let us repeat the Haydys--Witten equations, as defined in equation~\eqref{eq:background-Haydys--Witten-equations}.

-Dimensional reduction on $M^5 = \R^k \times Y^{5-k}$ assumes that the fields $(\hat A, \hat B)$ and all gauge transformations are independent of the position in $\R^k$.
-Equivalently, if we write $u_i$, $i=1,\ldots, k$, for a set of orthogonal unit vector fields on $\R^k$, then $\hat A$ and $\hat B$ are invariant under the action of all $u_i$'s.
-Note that this only makes sense if the glancing angles $g(u_i,v)= \cos \theta_i$ between $u_i$ and the distinguished vector field $v$ are constant, since otherwise the varying angles will introduce an explicit position-dependence in $\R^k$.
-Below, we discuss dimensional reduction for $k=1$, $2$ and $4$, which leads to the $\theta$-Kapustin-Witten equations, $\theta$-twisted extended Bogomolny equations, and $\beta$-twisted octonionic Nahm equations, respectively.
+Dimensional reduction on $M^5 = \R^k \times Y^{5-k}$ assumes that the fields $\bigl(\hat A, \hat B\bigr)$ and all gauge transformations are independent of the position in $\R^k$.
+Equivalently, if we write $u_i$, $i=1,\ldots, k$, for a set of orthogonal unit vector fields on $\R^k$, then $\hat A$ and $\hat B$ are invariant under the action of all~$u_i$'s.
+Note that this only makes sense if the glancing angles $g(u_i,v)= \cos \theta_i$ between~$u_i$ and the distinguished vector field $v$ are constant, since otherwise the varying angles will introduce an~explicit position-dependence in $\R^k$.
+Below, we discuss dimensional reduction for $k=1$, $2$ and~$4$, which leads to the $\theta$-Kapustin--Witten equations, $\theta$-twisted extended Bogomolny equations, and $\beta$-twisted octonionic Nahm equations, respectively.

-\subsection{\texorpdfstring{$\mathbb{R}$-invariant Solutions}{R-invariant Solutions}}
+\subsection{\texorpdfstring{$\mathbb{R}$-invariant solutions}{R-invariant solutions}}